 - The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 I am speaking of getting unbiased advice.
-The subject of bias has been a long-term interest of mine, and it probably started off with the study of forecasting, where bias is a huge topic of interest, and after reading many of the studies on the bias, it turns out to be a topic with so many fingers that connect into so many areas.
+The subject of bias has been a long-term interest of mine, and it probably started with the study of forecasting, where preference is a huge topic of interest.
+After reading many of the studies on the bias, it turns out to be a topic with so many fingers that connect into so many areas.

 Sales Forecast Bias

 In this article that I wrote several months ago titled A Frank Analysis of Sales Forecast Bias, I discuss the relatively uncovered and the intractable problem that belies sales forecast, and that is intentionally biased sales forecasts.

 The word bias is often misused.
 I have seen it used when one supports an application that they like.
 If another person wants to undermine the first person’s support for an application, they might say that the first person is biased.